NLP-RISE/extractguardian/README.md

-# extractguardian
+# ExtractGuardian

-Code to extract articles from The Guardian using their OpenPlatform API.
+Code to extract articles from The Guardian using their [OpenPlatform API](https://open-platform.theguardian.com/access/).
 The code extracts articles based on a set of tags and filters out articles that share one or more tags.

 The list of tags is found in [`config.py`](config.py).